 Hazardous Waste

 Hazardous waste generated include pesticide packaging, expired pesticides, used batteries, used lubricants and filters, empty paint cans and printer cartridges, and needles from health clinics.
+Spent bleaching earth (SBE) is a solid waste generated from our refineries.

 All hazardous waste is segregated, labelled and stored within secure, fire resistant temporary storage facilities that are equipped with spillage containment kits, alarms, firefighting equipment and first aid kits.
 We also put in place operational procedures which covers leakage handling.